gnaganab/Ansible_Lab/lab-guide.md

 IOS
 XR
 :
-cisco@ansible-controller:~$ ansible --list-hosts IOS hosts (1):
-    R1
-cisco@ansible-controller:~$ ansible --list-hosts XR hosts (1):
-    R2
-cisco@ansible-controller:~$ ansible --list-hosts ALL hosts (2):
-    R1
-    R2
-cisco@ansible-controller:~$ ansible --list-hosts all hosts (2):
-    R1
-    R2
 ```
 ### Reference

-> - This is for future reference.  http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
+> - This snippet is for future reference.  http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
-> - In our case, /etc/ansible/hosts is the default inventory file.
-It is possible to have multiple inventory files.
+> - It is possible to have multiple inventory files.

 ---